 The record of the sunset process in Texas is of special interest, both because it is generally recognized as one of the more active state efforts and because recent federal legislative proposals borrow from that model.
 The website of the Texas advisory commission offers a 70-page Guide to the Texas Sunset Process, noting that the sunset process in Texas "is guided by a 10-member body appointed by the Lieutenant Governor and the Speaker of the House of Representatives.
-Assisting the Commission is a staff whose reports provide an assessment of an agency's programs, giving the Legislature the information needed to draw conclusions about program necessity and workability."3 The Guide reports that since the sunset process began in 1978, "47 agencies have been abolished and another 11 agencies have been consolidated."4 When reviewing the accomplishments of sunset in Texas, however, it is well to recall that the Texas Sunset Advisory Commission, while ultimately saved by its supporters in the Texas legislature, was nearly abolished in 1993.5
+Assisting the Commission is a staff whose reports provide an assessment of an agency's programs, giving the Legislature the information needed to draw conclusions about program necessity and workability."3 According to the Guide, since the Texas sunset process began in 1978, 52 agencies have been abolished and another 12 agencies have been consolidated, for an estimated savings of nearly \$784 million.4 When reviewing the accomplishments of sunset in Texas, however, it is well to recall that the Texas Sunset Advisory Commission, while ultimately saved by its supporters in the Texas legislature, was nearly abolished in 1993.5